JavierMolinaTorres/LibreIA/README.md

 ⚡ Contact & Collaboration

-If you're interested in collaborating, funding, or contributing, reach out via GitHub or email: [javier.molina@csic.es].
+If you're interested in collaborating, funding, or contributing, reach out via GitHub or email: [xabiep695@gmail.com].